Serverless MQTT Guide: Getting Started with IoT

 Go back to the ‘Publish’ tab and enter “test” for the topic.
 Enter some text in the text area.
 Click ‘Publish’.
 If you go back to the ‘Subscribe’ tab you’ll see your message.

 If you have not already, enable the Stream Controller add-on, then click the ‘Enable Wildcard Subscribe‘ checkbox.

-When you use Wildcards with MQTT and PubNub, you must use
+When you use Wildcards with MQTT and PubNub for serverless, you must use

 /, but in PubNub you use